10up/distributor/README.md

 In addition, in order for distribution to work with external connections that have custom post type content, that post type needs to be registered with the argument `show_in_rest => true` on the external site.

-## Changelog

-* 1.2.3
-  * Fixed an issue that was hiding the "As Draft" checkbox on the push screen.
-We've introduced a new filter "dt_allow_as_draft_distribute" which can be set to false to disable the "as draft" checkbox.

-* 1.2.2
-  * Fixed an issue where content pulled or skipped from an internal connection (in the Pull interface) would show up as "pulled" across all internal sites / connections. **Backwards compatibility break**: internal posts that were previously skipped or pulled will show as available for pull again in all internal sites.
-  * Don’t set Distributor meta data on REST API post creation unless post was created by Distributor
-  * Add helper function to return post statuses that are allowed to be distributed
-  * Utilize the og:url from Yoast for external connections
-  * Blacklist the `_wp_old_slug` and `_wp_old_date` meta
-  * Disable pull UI while switching between pull connections
-  * Add new filters for authorized sites for internal connections
-  * Documentation and formatting updates
-* 1.2.1 - Gutenberg bug fixes; fix parent post bug.
-* 1.2.0 - Gutenberg support, public release.
-* 1.1.0 - Enable WordPress.com Oauth2 authentication.
-* 1.0 - Initial closed release.

 ## Developers

 ### Testing